 Now that you know how important a moist hide is for a leopard gecko, it’s vital that you keep the moist hide clean.
 A good rule of thumb is to clean the hide every time you clean the tank.
 Use warm soapy water to do the cleaning and be sure to rinse the hide well when done scrubbing away the dirt and grime.

 When making a moist hide for your leopard gecko, focus on creating a comfortable habitat that your gecko can get in and out of easily.
-Be sure there’s enough room inside for your reptile to move around and play.
+Be sure there’s enough room inside for your reptile to move around and play and that you keep the substrate inside the hide moist.
+Don’t forget to clean the hide when you clean the rest of the tank!

 Featured Image Credit: TUFADUM, Shutterstock